byu-oit/aws-scatter-gather/README.md

 To create a scather instance you'll need to provide a configuration.
 These are the options:

 - **endpoint** - The public URL to use to publish events to for the gatherer.
 Only required if you are gathering.
+- **log** - A boolean that if true will indicate that scather logs should be output to the console.
+Defaults to `false`.
 - **name** - A name to attach to events as the sender's name.
 - **port** - A port to start the subscribed server on.
 Only required if you are gathering.
 Defaults to `11200`.
 - **topicArn** - The AWS Topic ARN to publish to and subscribe to.